sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ## Proposal - 2:
    Templatize the service file creation.

    Most common requirements are,
    *  This feature/service ***requires*** the presence of one or more other services/features.
    * One or more other services ***depends*** on this feature
    * pre-start & post-start commands to run at host during service start.
    * pre-stop & post-stop commands to run at host during service stop.
    * warm-reboot prepare commands
-         * Command to run to get this container prepared for warm start
+      * Commands to run to get this container prepared for warm start
    * fast-reboot prepare commands
       * Commands to help prepare for fast-reboot, pre reboot.
       * ...

    These requirements could be provided as an input to a service-create utility, that will create the required  .service, bash scripts and entries in FEATURE table.